dendibakh/perf-book/chapters/6-CPU-Features-For-Performance-Analysis/6-7 Precise Event Based Sampling (PEBS).md

 ## Hardware-Based Sampling Features

-Major CPU vendors provide a set of additional features to enhance performance analysis.
+Major CPU vendors provide a set of additional features to enhance sampling.
 Since CPU vendors approach performance monitoring in different ways, those capabilities vary in not only how they are called but also what you can do with them.
 In Intel processors, it is called Processor Event-Based Sampling (PEBS), first introduced in NetBurst microarchitecture.
 A similar feature on AMD processors is called Instruction Based Sampling (IBS) and is available starting with the AMD Opteron Family (10h generation) of cores.
 Next, we will discuss those features in more detail, including their similarities and differences.

 ### PEBS on Intel Platforms {#sec:secPEBS}

 Similar to the Last Branch Record feature, PEBS is used while profiling the program to capture additional data with every collected sample.
 When a performance counter is configured for PEBS, the processor saves the set of additional data, which has a defined format and is called the PEBS record.
 The format of a PEBS record for the Intel Skylake CPU is shown in Figure @fig:PEBS_record.
-The record contains the state of general-purpose registers (`EAX`, `EBX`, `ESP`, etc.), `EventingIP`, `Data Linear Address`, and `Latency value`, which we'll discuss later.
+It contains the state of general-purpose registers (`EAX`, `EBX`, `ESP`, etc.), `EventingIP`, `Data Linear Address`, and `Latency value`, and a few other fields.
 The content layout of a PEBS record varies across different microarchitectures, see [@IntelOptimizationManual, Volume 3B, Chapter 20 Performance Monitoring].

 ![PEBS Record Format for 6th Generation, 7th Generation and 8th Generation Intel Core Processor Families. *© Source: [@IntelOptimizationManual, Volume 3B, Chapter 20].*](../../img/pmu-features/PEBS_record.png){#fig:PEBS_record width=100%}

-Since Skylake, the PEBS record has been enhanced to collect XMM registers and LBR records.
+Since Skylake, the PEBS record has been enhanced to collect XMM registers and Last Branch Record (LBR) records.
 The format has been restructured where fields are grouped into Basic group, Memory group, GPR group, XMM group, and LBR group.
-Performance profiling tools have the option to select data groups of interest and thus reduce the record size in memory and record generation latency.
+Performance profiling tools have the option to select data groups of interest and thus reduce the recording overhead.
 By default, the PEBS record will only contain the Basic group.

 One of the notable benefits of using PEBS is lower sampling overhead compared to regular interrupt-based sampling.
 Recall that when the counter overflows, the CPU generates an interrupt to collect one sample.
 Frequently generating interrupts and having an analysis tool itself capture the program state inside the interrupt service routine is very costly since it involves OS interaction.

 On the other hand, PEBS keeps a buffer to temporarily store multiple PEBS records.
-Suppose, we are sampling on load events using PEBS.
+Suppose, we are sampling load instructions using PEBS.
 When a performance counter is configured for PEBS, an overflow condition in the counter will not trigger an interrupt, instead, it will activate the PEBS mechanism.
 The mechanism will then trap the next load, capture a new record, and store it in the dedicated PEBS buffer area.
 The mechanism also takes care of clearing the counter overflow status and reloading the counter with the initial value.
 Only when the dedicated buffer is full does the processor raise an interrupt, and the buffer gets flushed to memory.
-This mechanism lowers the sampling overhead by triggering many fewer interrupts.
+This mechanism lowers the sampling overhead by triggering fewer interrupts.

 Linux users can check if PEBS is enabled by executing `dmesg`: